 The Dean's List is an honor accorded to students who achieve academic distinction.
-Students may be named to the Dean's List if they complete a minimum of 12 semester hours of Columbia College coursework in two consecutive sessions (with a minimum six semester hours of credit in each session) and a combined GPA of 3.50 or higher.
+Students may be named to the Dean's List if:

+- they complete at least 12 semester hours of Columbia College credit in a given semester with a GPA of 3.5 or higher; or - 2) they complete a minimum of 6 semester hours during each of two consecutive eight-week sessions with a GPA of 3.5 or higher.